webash/docker-light-baseimage/README.md

 Debian 11 (Bullseye) and Alpine 3.15 docker base images to build reliable images quickly.

-**This image provide a simple opinionated solution to build single or multiple processes images with minimum of layers and an optimized build.**
+**This image provide a simple opinionated solution to build single or multiprocess images with minimum of layers and an optimized build.**

 It helps speeding up image development and CI/CD pipelines by providing: